 Full Social Security benefits kick in at age 70 now (from 67), but that’s OK, since you never expected it to be there when you retired.
 You’re also living debt free since you no longer have a mortgage.
 Social Security is a bonus of an extra $1,500 a month.
 You’re budgeting a couple thousand a month for health care as you plan to live until 100.

 Save And Save Some More!

-Thanks to the Fed’s aggressive and consistent rise in interest rates since 2015, you can get a healthy 1.85% in an online money market account with CIT Bank, for example.
-This is a fantastic return given what a huge run up in real estate and stock prices we’ve had.
+Thanks to the Fed’s aggressive and consistent rise in interest rates since 2015, you can get around 1.15% in an online money market account with CIT Bank, for example.
+This is a not bad given the 10-year bond yield is still under 1%.

 It’s important to then track your investments to make sure you’re comfortable with your positions.
 I highly recommend signing up for Personal Capital, a free online wealth management tool that let’s you easily monitor your finances.

 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into one place to see how my stock accounts, how my net worth is progressing, and whether my spending is within budget.

 One of their best features is their 401K Fee Analyzer which is now saving me more than $1,700 in portfolio fees I had no idea I was paying.
 They also have a fantastic Investment Checkup feature that screens your portfolios for risk.